oasys/pyegw/README.md

 values from a provided dictionary.
 The mapping of dictionary keys to object attributes is compatible with the native EGW CSV import/export file format.

+See the [EGW System Guide](docs/EGW%205.6%20System%20Guide.pdf) for field definitions.

 Field names for ERLs/Locations:

 ```csv